 Non-Executive Directors are paid an annual fee in addition to reimbursable expenses incurred in the course of their role as Board members, where not provided directly by the Bank.
-The annual fee is approved by Shareholders at the Annual General Meeting and is paid quarterly in arrears, with subsequent They also receive a sitting allowance for each meeting attended by them but do not receive any performance incentive payments.
+The annual fee is approved by Shareholders at the Annual General Meeting and is paid quarterly in arrears, with subsequent changes subject to Shareholders approval.

+They also receive a sitting allowance for each meeting attended by them but do not receive any performance incentive payments.